 San Giovanni in Laterano

-The project is a collaboration between Newcastle University, the Vatican Museums and the British School at Rome.
-The survey of the Lateran scavi will have important implications for students of Church architecture, soldiers in Rome under the high empire, and more generally of Roman topography.
+The Lateran Project is a collaboration between Newcastle University, the University of Florence, the Vatican Museums and the British School at Rome.
+The survey of the Lateran excavated spaces (scavi) will have important implications for students of Church architecture, soldiers in Rome under the high empire, and more generally of Roman topography.